 The Indian biotechnology sector can be classified into 5 major segments – bio-pharma, bio-services, bio-agriculture, bio-industry, and bio-informatics.
 The biopharma segment deals in biopharmaceuticals that include drugs, vaccines, proteins, and antibodies.
 This segment primarily deals in diagnostics and therapeutics.

-Bio-services usually refer to the clinical trials, research, and manufacturing contracts.
+Bio-services usually refer to clinical trials, research, and manufacturing contracts.

 The bio-industry segment covers the research work related to yeast-based, enzymes, organic amino acids etc. This segment also includes extensive work related to biofuels and food science and technology.